jonathanfox5/gogadget/README.md

 ## Acknowledgements

+[gogadget](https://github.com/jonathanfox5/gogadget) is Copyright © 2024 Jonathan Fox.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.
+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see [here](https://www.gnu.org/licenses/).

-[gogadget](https://github.com/jonathanfox5/gogadget) © 2024 Jonathan Fox.
-It is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1).
-All materials in this repository are covered by CC BY-NC-SA 4.0, unless specifically noted below:
+All materials in this repository are covered by the aforementioned license, unless specifically noted below:

 - [gogadget/ytdlp_cli_to_api.py](https://github.com/jonathanfox5/gogadget/blob/main/gogadget/ytdlp_cli_to_api.py) has been directly reproduced from [yt-dlp's github page](https://github.com/yt-dlp/yt-dlp/blob/master/devscripts/cli_to_api.py) ([license](https://raw.githubusercontent.com/yt-dlp/yt-dlp/refs/heads/master/LICENSE)) without modification.
 - The Windows installer bundles the binaries for both [FFMPEG](https://ffmpeg.org) ([license](https://ffmpeg.org/legal.html)) and [uv](https://github.com/astral-sh/uv) ([license](https://github.com/astral-sh/uv/blob/main/LICENSE-MIT)).